cooper-ross/forklift-battle-royale/README.md

 - There is no client side prediction, so the game will feel a bit laggy on high ping, but it's not too bad.

 ## Other notes
 - Pretty much everything is handled on the server, but cheats can still be made since the client is sent all the players positions and stuff.
 I might add some server side checks in the future, but for now, it's just a fun little project.
 Maybe even try to make your own cheat, it's not too hard.
+There's already a cheat for users named John I added for fun.

 ## How does it work?
 - The server is written in node.js, and uses socket.io for networking